JakobSchauser/MscPhysics/README.md

 # MscPhysics
-My master in Physics in Complex Systems
+My Master in Physics of Complex Systems